TrainAsONE/trainasone-connectiq/README.md

 - Checkout this repository
 - Copy source/Config.mc.template to source/Config.mc
 - Obtain ClientId and ClientSecret from garmin@trainasone.com
-- Make the world a better plan (hoo!)
+- Make the world a better place (hoo!)